sandeepgitam/HybridMSSN-Model/README.md

 # Instructions to use this code

 * Import Hybrid_MS_SpinalNet.ipynb file to your Google colab platform.
-We used a GPU and a High RAM provided with Google colab pro subscription.
+We have used a GPU and a High RAM provided with Google colab pro subscription for simulating the results.
 * Upload the dataset and the correrponding groundtruth.
+*
-* You may run individual code cells
+* Run the individual code cells.